-There are three heads of House and an overall Head Housemistress.
+There are four heads of House and an overall Senior Head of House.

 Every pupil and staff member at Mount House School is assigned a House.
 The House system is a long-standing institution that creates competition, promotes good work and behaviour, encourages teamwork, provides opportunities to take on responsibilities and brings everyone in the school together.

 The pupils in the lower years have the benefit of the Lower Sixth Form Guardians.
 These act like the ‘buddy system’ for pupils in lower years.
 Their aim is to welcome boys and girls and help them to feel more comfortable and secure at Mount House.
 It will be a strong and friendly bond that provides a warm friendly face to see in the corridors and someone with whom they can be a friend or with whom they can share a worry.
 The Guardians are pupils from Lower Sixth Form (Year 12) who know how it feels to be new in a school.
 It is a voluntary programme that your son/daughter may join at the start of the year.

-The Senior Leadership Team consists of; Mr Mullins, Principal; Miss Sidhu, Assistant Head; Mr Kerr, Deputy Head (Pastoral); Mr McCormick, Head of Sixth Form; Mrs Dolan, Finance Director, Mr Gutteridge, the Bursar and Ms Hillcoat-Hyde, Director of Sport and Extra-Curricular Activities.
+The Senior Leadership Team consists of; Mr Davies, Headmaster; Miss Sidhu, Assistant Head; Mr Kerr, Deputy Head (Pastoral); Mr McCormick, Head of Sixth Form; Mrs Dolan, Finance Director, Mrs Nathwani, Bursar and Ms Hillcoat-Hyde, Director of Sport and Extra-Curricular Activities.
 The Senior Leadership Team are always on hand to talk to the pupils and students or indeed be contacted by parents if the need arises.